 She has placed in, won and broken course records in countless trail and road races in distances from 5K to the ultramarathon (races longer than the 26.2-mile marathon distance), despite the fact that only 20% of all ultra-distance runners are female.
 She runs everywhere from the Great Wall of China to the Inca Trail in Peru to the Outer Hebrides, Scotland.
 More traditionally, she has qualified for the Boston Marathon multiple times, as well as the Western States 100-mile ultramarathon.

 In her off-season, Amie occasionally enjoys triathlons and other multi-sport events.
 She has completed the Mt.
-Taylor Quadrathlon, which covers 43 miles of biking, running, backcountry skiing and snowshoeing to 11,400 feet and back.
-An avid Nordic Skier, she finished the most difficult ski marathon in North America, the Birkebeiner 54-KM cross country ski race.
+Taylor Quadrathlon, which covers 43 miles of biking, running, backcountry skiing and snowshoe-running to 11,400 feet and back.
+As a Cross- and Backcountry Skier, she finished the most difficult ski marathon in North America, the Birkebeiner 54-KM Nordic ski race.

 She has previously been a certified personal trainer, swim coach as well as a group exercise instructor for over 20 years.